ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 `@type` | MUST be `Dataset` |  | |  |

-## Representing _Context Entities_
+## Representing _Contextual Entities_
-The _RO-Crate JSON-LD_ @graph SHOULD contain additional information about _Context Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.jsonld`).
+The _RO-Crate JSON-LD_ @graph SHOULD contain additional information about _Contextual Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.jsonld`).
 This also helps to maximise the extent to which an _RO-Crate_ is self-contained and self-describing, in that it reduces the need for the consumer of an RO-Crate to refer to external information which may change or become unavailable over time.

 ### People